-American Home Shield 2026 Review: 14 Months of Claims Data and Complaints
+American Home Shield, by the Numbers: 14 Months of Claims

 American Home Shield is the oldest home warranty company in the United States and the largest by policy count.
 The "AHS" logo has been printed on real-estate-agent fridge magnets since the 1970s.
 The brand carries a presumption of legitimacy that the newer carriers cannot match.
 The presumption is mostly correct, with the kind of caveats that any 50-year-old company in a hard-to-regulate industry accumulates.